raspberrychris/cryptotravellers/content/blog/blockfolio-review-the-interactive-portfolio-app-for-bitcoin-and-altcoins.md

 > * Blockfolio’s data is an approximation of the current prices on exchanges, and it can differ from what the exchange has.
 > * Some may not like the Blockfolio design.
 > * Some traders with big portfolios might get annoyed by a lot of price alerts.
+> * Blockfolio has had some problems in February 2021 in the form of [accidentally distributing racist posts](https://www.coindesk.com/blockfolio-racists-signals-apology-app) over its news app.
+Blockfolio said they were "Incredibly sorry" for this, and have taken action as soon as they could.

 ## Conclusion